Nutter achieves significant trademark victoryPrint PDF

 In denying the preliminary injunction, the Court agreed with SLMG that the plaintiff delayed in bringing suit, and that the delay evidenced the absence of a need for the requested injunction.
 The Court also agreed with SLMG that the plaintiff failed to show a likelihood that customers would be confused by SLMG’s use of the Cutting Edge mark.
 And the Court found that the plaintiff’s evidence of prior use of the mark was weak.

-The Nutter team was led by Kenneth Berman, co-chair of Nutter’s Business Litigation practice group, supported by Heather Repicky, Eric Magnuson, Joseph Toomey, and Andrew McArdell.
+The Nutter team was led by Kenneth Berman, co-chair of Nutter’s Business Litigation practice group, supported by Eric Magnuson and Joseph Toomey.